 After moving from the ‘Land of a 1,000 Lakes’ it would seem that the last thing we would be drawn to is more water.
-The allure that the ocean offers can be both calming and staggering at the same time.
-Once Silke and I had found campsites that sat right off from the ocean, we knew it was going to hit our bucket list.
+The allure that the ocean offers can be both calming and staggering at the same time, especially if you’re camping by the ocean.

-We had already scouted out the area ahead of time and knew where we wanted to be so it then became just a matter of finding availability for our selected camp sites.
-A minimum of a two night stay is required so with a little bit of wiggle room we got in to our ‘perfect camp site’.
-Once I had our reservations made I could hear the waves crashing on the beach and almost smell the campfire smoke.
+With a little bit of wiggle room we got in to our ‘perfect camp site’.
+Once I had our reservations made I could hear the waves crashing on the beach and could almost smell the campfire smoke.
 It was still over a week before we were going and to say I was a little excited would have been a major understatement.

-After setting up the tent and getting a fire started we were given more kindling and extra fire wood by our neighboring campers than we could have ever imagined bringing with for two days (you’re supposed to buy your fire wood and not bring any outside logs with you).
+After setting up the tent and getting a fire started we were given more kindling and extra fire wood by our neighboring campers than we could have ever imagined bringing with for two days.
+You’re supposed to buy your fire wood and not bring any outside logs with you to the camp site.

 Our can opener went missing on the second day.
 The cartoon of the guy stranded on an island surrounded by canned food while slowly starving to death came to mind, but we were surrounded by a group of people that were more then willing to lend us theirs.
 Caring is truly sharing!

 The beach went beyond our field of view and you really got a sense of how remote it really felt once night came.
 A beautiful sunset was soon followed by the biggest celestial view one could ever imagine.